Looking for things to do in the French Quarter of New Orleans? Is this your first visit to the French Quarter?

 Another classic dish in New Orleans is the muffuletta.
-Originally from Italy, the sandwich is on a large round sesame bread and it’s layered with Italian meats, cheese, and an olive tapenade.
+Originally from Italy, the sandwich is on a large round sesame bread, layered with Italian meats, cheese, and an olive tapenade.

-No matter where you have it from, it’s definitely food not to miss while in New Orleans.
+No matter where you have it, it’s food from New Orleans not to be missed.

 You’ll want to try everything from charbroil oysters, boudin balls, gumbo, po’boys, beignets, shrimp boils, and other scrumptious creole dishes that are part of this amazing city.

 Highly recommend booking a food tour while you’re in New Orleans.
 Food tours are fun, filling, and worth every penny.
 You will be introduced to dishes that you would probably have never tried on your own.
 Plus, it’s a great way to get local recommendations for fantastic places to eat in New Orleans.

 New Orleans Small-Group French Quarter Food Tour [book here]

 New Orleans Cocktail and Food History Tour [book here]

 Where to have the best beignets in New Orleans?
 Cafe du Monde is not the only place to have beignets in New Orleans.
 Check out our list of places for delicious beignets in Nola.

 After grabbing your beignets from Cafe du Monde or eating at the French Market, head over to the Moonwalk Riverfront.